Probing exciton dynamics with spectral selectivity through the use of quantum entangled photons: Numerical results

 While the cross-peaks at $\dt=0$ indicate coupled excited states, the appearance of the cross-peaks with increasing waiting time, $\dt$, indicates a relaxation process from a higher exciton state to a lower exciton state.
 As time progressed, the appearance of CP51 can be observed in Fig.~\ref{fig:3}.
-This behavior reflects the $e_5 \to e_1$ relaxation process.
+This behavior reflects the $e_5 \to e_1$ relaxation process, as presented in Supporting information, Fig.~S2.
 Similarly, the increase in the peak amplitude of CP21 during $\dt$ was attributed to the $e_2 \to e_1$ relaxation process.
 However, the Liouville pathways involving $e_3$, $e_4$, $e_6$, and $e_7$ states have much smaller amplitudes than CP21 and CP51.
 Hence, it is difficult to extract information on the energy transfer processes involving these excitation states owing to spectral congestion.